Hinduism Facts

 Stages of life: According to Hinduism, four stages of life are Brahmcharyashram (Student phase), Grihastahshram (Living with wife and children), Vanprasthashram (leaving the home and pray to God, may keep contact with family), and Sanyasashram (discard everything in life including wife, children, and material things).

-Contribution: Yoga, Pranayama, meditation, Ayurveda, vegetarianism, and meditation are the best gifts of Hinduism to the world.
+Contribution: Yoga, Pranayama, meditation, Ayurveda, and vegetarianism are the best gifts of Hinduism to the world.

-Tantra, palmistry, acupressure, acupuncture, Jyotish Shastra (astrology), martial art, and many other ancient wonders originated in India and are parts of the Hinduism Religion.
+Tantra, palmistry, acupressure, acupuncture, Jyotish Shastra (astrology), martial arts, and many other ancient wonders originated in India and are part of the Hindu religion.

-Hinduism is the source of inspiration for three other major religions of the world viz.
+Hinduism is the inspiration for three other major world religions, viz.
 Buddhism, Sikhism, and Jainism.

-The Zero, point system and the decimal system were invented in India, based on which modern science exists.
+The Zero and the decimal system were invented in India, based on which modern science exists.

-Symbols: AUM and Swastika are the main symbols of Hinduism.
+Symbols: AUM and the Swastika are the main symbols of Hinduism.
 Besides those, Kalash, Trishul, Tilak, Lingam, Shri, and Yantra are other popular Hindu symbols.
-The saffron is the official color of Hinduism and the saffron flag is the official flag of Hindus.
+The saffron is the official color of Hinduism, and the saffron flag is the official flag of Hindus.

 Language: Most of the Hindu scriptures are written in Sanskrit.
-Sanskrit is considered to be the mother of all the languages.
-Sanskrit is considered to be the language of demi-gods.
+Sanskrit is considered to be the mother of all languages.
+Sanskrit is considered to be the language of the gods.

-The languages Hindus use vary according to regions.
-They speak all the Indian languages like Hindi, Marathi, Tamil, Telugu, Bengali, Malayalam, Gujarati, Kashmiri, etc. Outside India, the languages spoken by Hindus are English, Sinhali, Indonesian, etc.
+The languages Hindus use vary according to region.
+They speak all the Indian languages like Hindi, Marathi, Tamil, Telugu, Bengali, Malayalam, Gujarati, Kashmiri, etc. Hindus speak English, Sinhala, Indonesian, and other languages outside India.

-Eating Habits: Most of the Hindus do not eat beef and/or pork.
+Eating Habits: Most Hindus do not eat beef and/or pork.
 They also do not eat non-vegetarian food on auspicious days.
 Hinduism strongly advocates vegetarianism.
-Food is highly revered and wasting food is considered a very bad habit.
+Food is highly revered, and wasting food is considered a bad habit.

 Important Hindu Festivals: